dsharathrao/single-endpoint-router/README.md

 ## How It Works

 1. **Routing by Path and Payload**:
-   When a request is received, the gateway checks the YAML config for a matching backend server based on the request path and payload (for POST/PUT/PATCH).
+   When a request is received, the router checks the YAML config for a matching backend server based on the request path and payload (for POST/PUT/PATCH).
 If a match is found, the request is forwarded to that server.

 2. **Fallback and Caching**:
-   If no match is found, the gateway checks its cache for a previously successful backend for this method/path/payload combination.
+   If no match is found, the router checks its cache for a previously successful backend for this method/path/payload combination.
 If still not found, it tries all configured endpoints in order until one responds with 200 OK, then caches that choice.

 3. **Payload Matching**:
    For endpoints with a `payload` list, the request payload must match one of the payload dictionaries exactly (all keys and values must match).